 In response to the area’s severe and ongoing pet overpopulation problem, the Medical Center offers discounted spaying and neutering of dogs and cats to the public.
 We also offer affordable feral cat spay and neuter services.

-The Medical Center holds a low-cost vaccination and microchip clinic every Wednesday evening, from 4 to 7 p.m.
-At these clinics, canine Rabies, Distemper/Parvovirus, and Bordatella immunizations are $10 each; Leptospirosis vaccines are $15; and Lyme vaccines are $30.
-Feline Rabies and Distemper immunizations are $15 each and feline Leukemia vaccines are $20.
+The Medical Center holds a walk-in wellness clinic every Wednesday from noon to 6 p.m.
+These clinics feature a brief $20 wellness examination that allows our medical staff to assess animals’ overall health and identify potential problems before they become more difficult and expensive to treat.
+A variety of other services also are available, including canine Rabies, Distemper/Parvovirus, and Bordatella immunizations for $10 each; Leptospirosis vaccines for $15; and Lyme vaccines for $30.
+Feline Rabies and Distemper immunizations are available for $15 each and feline Leukemia vaccines for $20.
 All microchips are $30.
-No appointment is necessary and there is no limit to the number of animals that an individual may bring.
+No appointment is necessary but clients MUST check in by 6 p.m.

 Male Cat Neutering Clinics

 Male cats can be neutered at the League’s Medical Center on Wednesday and Friday each week.
 No appointments are necessary, and anyone is eligible.
 Please click here for more info.
 Vaccinations and parasite treatments are available at our low-cost rates for cats being neutered.

 The Medical Center attracts dozens of senior veterinary students each year to train in shelter medicine under its veterinarians.
 Students come from as far away as California and overseas for the two- to three-week externships.

 The Medical Center welcomes volunteers and veterinary students.
 For more information, read the program description or call 202-726-2556.